-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Some Laneys Died by Brooke Skipstone

 Series: Skipping Sideways #1